 Ready to master Google Scholar for your research?

 Finding a single paper is helpful, but mastering the entire platform is essential for a successful literature review.
-If you are navigating your own research journey, explore our comprehensive guide on How to Use Google Scholar for Research to fully optimise your academic workflow.
+If you are navigating your own research journey, explore our comprehensive guide on

 Frequently Asked Questions

-Do these extensions work on mobile devices?
+Do Google Scholar extensions work on mobile devices?